IISERB-UG/Pawamaan/README.md

-This Project was made by Abhishek Prasad, Parth Gupta, Soham Bhar and Mohit Mohandas.

-However we extend our sincere thanks to the unconditional support of our Proffesor Dr. Santanu Talukder (EECS Department, IISERB) for his unconditional support.
+This Project was made by Abhishek Prasad, Parth Gupta, Soham Bhar and Mohit Mohandas, However we extend our sincere thanks to the unconditional support of our Proffesor Dr. Santanu Talukder (EECS Department, IISERB) for his unconditional support.